-Advantage of freshwater over seawater

-Freshwater cooling systems reduce the amount of seawater pipework and its associated problems like scaling and corrosion.
-Freshwater provides for more efficient cooling as it allows a higher heat load than seawater, i.e. freshwater can be heated up to a higher temperature level and, along with a lower flow rate, allows the same cooling effect to be obtained.
+Advantage of freshwater over seawater Freshwater cooling systems reduce the amount of seawater pipework and its attendant problems like scaling and corrosion.
+They provide for more efficient cooling as they allow a higher heat load than seawater, i.e. freshwater can be heated up to a higher temperature level and, along with a lower flow rate, allows the same cooling effect to be obtained.
 Thereby the overall running costs are reduced.